 I don’t remember being asked if I wanted to be a Queens Park Rangers fan.
 Nor do I recall making any kind of decision, it was just inherently understood.
-Like my parents, I was born in Hammersmith, West London, just around the corner from the hallowed turf of Loftus Road, QPR’s magical little stadium.
-What I do remember is getting the latest shirt for Christmases and birthdays, a long line of resplendent blue-and-white hooped jerseys that I wore with pride.
-Brooks – Holland Fly Km – Classic FM – CSF – Compaq and Ericsson.
+Like my parents I was born in Hammersmith, West London, just around the corner from the hallowed turf of Loftus Road, QPR’s magical little stadium.
+What I do remember is being schooled in the subjects of Givens, Bowles, Marsh and Clement and of course getting the latest shirt for Christmases and birthdays.
+I ended up owning a long line of resplendent blue-and-white hooped jerseys that I wore with pride: Brooks – Holland Fly Km – Classic FM – CSF – Compaq and Ericsson.
 Scattered around my bedroom were other treasures too, such as the QPR themed mirror I eventually donated to my brother when I left home.

 I’d follow their games on the radio and via the BBC’s brilliantly prehistoric Ceefax service, literally staring at a dormant screen until the zero changed to a one, usually for the other team.
-Saturday nights were dedicated to BBC1’s flagship TV program Match of The Day, while very occasionally a game involving QPR would be broadcast live.
-When this did happen we invariably lost.
+Saturday nights were dedicated to BBC1’s flagship TV program Match of The Day, while once in a blue moon a game involving QPR would be broadcast live.
+On these rare occasions we invariably lost.

 My first live game came in the mid-1980s.
-It was my dad and I, at home to West Ham.
-The match itself was nothing to shout about but I was immediately hooked, the pre-match build up reeling me in as much as the actual football.
+It was my dad and I and The R’s were at home to West Ham.
+The match itself (0-0) was nothing to shout about but I was immediately hooked, the pre-match build up reeling me in as much as the actual football.
 Pie, mash and liquor at Cooke’s in Shepherds Bush, swarms of blue and white bodies pouring out of the underground at White City.
 Ever hopeful, we’d loiter by the players’ entrance in the hope of catching a glimpse of a current or former star.
 I can still hear the clank of the turnstiles, taste the muddy 50p coffee and smell the foulness of the toilets.

 After that first game I learned the names of all the players, bought the annual Panini albums and collected the associated stickers.
 A few friends and I used to re-enact matches in their back garden, commentating and performing crowd chants as we played. ‘‘Sinton crosses… Wegerle hits it on the volley…. it’s in!!!
 QPR have won it !!!”
 Our wild celebrations interrupted by the call for dinner.

 I got an incredible amount of stick at school.
 All the cool kids supported Manchester United, Arsenal and Liverpool. ‘‘QPR ha ha!’’ they’d say. ‘‘Queens Park Strangers!’’ ‘‘Queers Park Rangers!’’ ‘‘What’s the difference between QPR and a fork?
 A fork’s got more points!’’
-But I never once wished I supported a better team; a club that won titles and got to play in Europe.
-Instead I was fascinated and proud of how my team consistently punched above its weight to maintain its top flight status.
+But I never once wished I supported a better team, a club that won titles and got to play in Europe.
+Instead I was proud and fascinated by how my team consistently punched above its weight to maintain its top flight status.

 Every now and then we pulled off an amazing result that had me up on cloud nine, that made all the suffering through the hard times worth it.
 I was in the stands when we obliterated hated rivals Chelsea 6-0 in March 1986 and watching on TV as we mauled Man United 4-1 on New Year’s Day 1992.
-The next morning at school, the cocky United-supporting-kid from London wouldn’t even make eye contact with me, which made the victory all the more sweeter.
+The next morning at school, the cocky London-born United-supporting twat at school wouldn’t even make eye contact with me, which made the victory all the more sweeter.

-The secrets to our success (if you can call it that) were cheap savvy signings from the lower leagues and producing our own players, many of whom would become big stars.
+The secrets to QPR’s prolonged success (if you can call it that) were cheap savvy signings from the lower leagues and producing our own players, many of whom would become big stars.
 Les Ferdinand, Andy Sinton, Alan McDonald, Paul Parker.
 Kevin Gallen, Trevor Sinclair and Danny Dichio.
 In most cases they got too good and were sold off to the big boys.
-Incredibly frustrating and yet for many years this is how we ensured our very existence.
+Really frustrating, but for many years this is how we ensured our very existence.

 I’ll never forget listening to us getting beaten by Vauxhall Motors in the first round of the F.A. cup.
 Prior to the game I’d never even heard of them.
 It was November 2002 and I was huddled over a crappy old computer in the teacher’s room of the school I worked at in Bratislava.
 I remember thinking This is as bad as it gets, completely oblivious to the greater horrors that lay ahead.

-Since my Amsterdam days I’ve lived in China, Cambodia and Spain, though thanks to modern technology I have no problem keeping my finger on the button.
-There’s live streams, Facebook, Twitter and Reddit, along with the indispensable QPR World, BBC iPlayer and the brilliant Playback Media podcast Open All R’s.
+Since my Amsterdam days I’ve lived in China, Cambodia, Spain and back to China again, though thanks to modern technology I have no problem keeping my finger on the button.
+There’s live streams, Facebook, Twitter and Reddit, along with the indispensable QPR World and the brilliant Playback Media podcast Open All R’s.
 But even then my brother often beats them all to be the first to deliver a piece of QPR news.